kahawai-sre/msdndevtest/README.md

     ```
 ## Run first boot for the new WSL instance - if installed via importing a WSL Cloud image using __wsl.exe --import ..__ (on Windows host)
 1. When creating a new Ubuntu or other WSL image via the command line, vs. Windows Store, you will need to create a new non-root user, configure for sudo, and set as the default user when opening a WSL shell for the distro.
-   1. From a statndard Windows command prompt, run the following to get a shell on the new WSL instance:
+   1. From a Windows __command prompt__, run the following to get a shell on the new WSL instance:
        ``` wsl.exe --distribution "<name_of_new_distro>" ```
         ![](/img/startwsl.jpg "Select new Ubuntu distro")
    2. Create a new Ubuntu user and set password when prompted: